Where I Stand and What I’ll Do

 • Action Item: Create a self-sustaining pay-it-forward Scholarship Fund modeled after the HOPE Scholarship

-• Action Item: Sponsor legislation for universal pre-k • Action Item: Sponsor legislation strengthening investment in teachers, students, and community involvement in education planning • Action Item: Require school curricula are LGBT+ inclusive
+• Action Item: Sponsor legislation for universal pre-k • Action Item: Sponsor legislation strengthening investment in teachers, students, and community involvement in education planning • Action Item: Ensure school curricula are LGBT+ inclusive • Action Item: Sponsor legislation creating student loan repayment plans for public interest graduates working in underserved areas

 Criminal Justice Reform